petermolnar-dev/lizik-test/README.md

 	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the exact same simulator used to take the snapshots:

-		- Use *precisely* the 'iPhone 15 Pro - iOS 17.0' simulator.
+		- Use *precisely* the 'iPhone 15 Pro - iOS 17.2' simulator.

 		- If the tests fail on a fresh clone of this repository using the precise simulator mentioned above, reset the simulator to remove any custom settings (Device > Erase All Content and Settings...)

+		- If after resetting the tests fail on a fresh clone of this repository, make sure your 'iPhone 15 Pro - iOS 17.2' simulator language is set to English to match the CI environment: `Simulator > Settings > General > Language & Region` - it should have ONLY English as a language.
+Remove any other languages."

 	- All snapshot tests must pass before you submit the pull request.